michael105/minilib/doc/minilib.md

                it is possible, the p_match and p_match_char callbacks are callen several times, but with different pos or len parameters.

+              supply 0 for p_match_char, when you don't need it.
+              This will treat $ like ?, and match a following digit (0..9)

               returns: 1 on match, 0 on no match
               ( RE_MATCH / RE_NOMATCH )

-              supply 0 for p_match_char, when you don't need it.
-              This will treat $ like ?

               (memo) When the regex ist defined as C string, a backslash has to be defined as double backslash in the source code.
-               (src/match.c: 68)
+               (src/match.c: 52)

 memfrob        void* memfrob(void* s, unsigned int len);